-A student may request a course waiver for only foundational (non-clinical and non-research) courses by presenting a transcript and syllabus to the course instructor.
-These must have been completed within five years of matriculation to Derner.
+Please note: If you are applying for Financial Aid, Waiving courses could affect your Financial Aid Eligibility.
+You MUST be a FULL TIME STUDENT with the Government.

-The course instructor must be satisfied that the student possesses sufficient knowledge, skill, and experience relative to the particular course's content (see p.
-64 for more detail).
+You may request a course waiver for foundational (non-clinical and non-research) courses by presenting a transcript and syllabus to the course instructor.
+The course instructor must be satisfied that the student possesses sufficient knowledge, skill, and experience relative to the particular course's content.
+If the instructor approves the waiver, they must sign the course waiver form which is then submitted to the Clinical Director of the Program.

-If the instructor approves the waiver, she or he must sign the course waiver form which is then submitted to the Associate Dean or Dean for approval.
+You may receive transfer credit for foundational courses (nonclinical & non-research - Human Development, Social Bases of Behavior, Biological Bases, Cognition & Affect, History & Systems) courses taken at the graduate level, provided you received a minimum grade of B.